danyangwucs/danyangwucs.github.io/_pages/about.md

 Moreover, I am the co-organizer of [AI4BREAD](http://www.ai4bread.com/)  lab that focuses on the interdisciplinary research of artificial intelligence.
 The intersection between different disciplines often brings unexpected surprises, which is the biggest driving force of my research.

 I'm always looking for self-motivated Ph.D, Master students and undergraduate intern.
-If you're interested, please feel free to contact me.
+If you're interested, please feel free to contact me by email and follow this [tips]([http://www.ai4bread.com/](https://github.com/danyangwucs/Homepage_Attachment/blob/main/Application_Requirements.md)).
 Let's do interesting, useful and warm research together!

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 One paper has been accepted by TCSVT.
 Congrats to Zihua!